LunarLogic/starability/README.md

 # Starability.css - Accessible rating with animations on top

 Accessible rating forms with cute animations on top.
 The name is the combination of two words: star and accessibility (or ability in general, whatever pleases you).
-Starability ratings are made with HTML, CSS and images (no JavaScript), and are accessible by keyboard, so even people using screen readers are able to use them.
+Starability ratings are made with HTML, CSS (no JavaScript), and are accessible by keyboard, so even people using screen readers are able to use them.
 To achieve this effect I am using the sibling combinators technique that was introduced by [Lea Verou](http://lea.verou.me) in ["Accessible star rating widget with pure CSS" blogpost](http://lea.verou.me/2011/08/accessible-star-rating-widget-with-pure-css/).
 The goal of this small library was to combine this technique with neat animations and make it easy to quickly use it on your website.

 **Remember:** to submit the data you will need to add a bit of your own code.
 Here we have just a fieldset with a collection of radio buttons, neatly styled.